-1. INTRODUCTION
+1. Introduction

-- 1.1 As a public sector organisation, the Council has a statutory duty to ensure that equality and diversity are embedded into all its functions and activities as required by the Equality Act 2010.
+- 1.1.
+As a public sector organisation, the council has a statutory duty to ensure that equality and diversity are embedded into all its functions and activities as required by the Equality Act 2010.
 The Equality Act legally protects people from discrimination in the workplace and in wider society.
-It is underpinned by the public sector Equality Duty, which supports good decision-making by ensuring public bodies (and others providing public services) consider how different people will be affected by their activities, helping them to deliver policies and services which are efficient and effective, accessible to all and which meet different people's needs. - 1.2 The Equality Act legally protects people from discrimination in the workplace and in wider society.
-It introduced 9 'protected characteristics', making it unlawful to discriminate against someone on the grounds of age, disability, race, sex, sexual orientation, gender re-assignment, marriage and civil partnership, religion or belief, and pregnancy or maternity. - 1.3 The Equality Act introduced a Public Sector Equality Duty.
+It is underpinned by the public sector Equality Duty, which supports good decision-making by ensuring public bodies (and others providing public services) consider how different people will be affected by their activities, helping them to deliver policies and services which are efficient and effective, accessible to all and which meet different people's needs. - 1.2.
+The Equality Act legally protects people from discrimination in the workplace and in wider society.
+It introduced 9 'protected characteristics', making it unlawful to discriminate against someone on the grounds of age, disability, race, sex, sexual orientation, gender re-assignment, marriage and civil partnership, religion or belief, and pregnancy or maternity. - 1.3.
+The Equality Act introduced a Public Sector Equality Duty.
 This Duty includes the General Duty and the Specific Duties.
 The General Duty requires public bodies to consider how the decisions that they make, and the services they deliver, affect people who share different protected characteristics.
 The General Duty has three main aims.
-It requires public bodies to have 'due regard' to: - Eliminate discrimination, harassment, victimisation and any other conduct prohibited by the Act. - Advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it. - Foster good relations between persons who share a relevant protected characteristic and persons who do not share it. - 1.4 To ensure transparency, and to assist in the performance of this duty, the Specific Duties require public authorities to publish: - equality objectives, at least every four years; and - information to demonstrate their compliance with the public sector equality duty. - 1.5 This annual Equality Monitoring Report, is one way in which the Council is demonstrating its compliance with the duty. - 1.6 The Annual Equality Monitoring Report 2022-23 presents an analysis of the following areas: - Equality objectives: - Service delivery; - Equality impact assessments; - Complaints and satisfaction; - Access to information: - Equality in employment; - Gender Pay Gap: - Progress against the 2021-2024 Equality Action Plan; and - The Council's commitments for 2021-2024
+It requires public bodies to have 'due regard' to: - eliminate discrimination, harassment, victimisation and any other conduct prohibited by the Act - advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it - foster good relations between persons who share a relevant protected characteristic and persons who do not share it - 1.4.
+To ensure transparency, and to assist in the performance of this duty, the Specific Duties require public authorities to publish: - · equality objectives, at least every four years - information to demonstrate their compliance with the public sector equality duty - 1.5.
+This annual Equality Monitoring Report, is one way in which the council is demonstrating its compliance with the duty.

+- 1.6.
+The Annual Equality Monitoring Report 2023-24 presents an analysis of the following areas:

+- equality objectives

+- service delivery

+- · equality impact assessments

+- · complaints and satisfaction

+- access to information

+- · equality in employment

+- gender pay gap

+- progress against the 2021-2024 Equality Action Plan

+- the council's commitments for 2021-2024

-2. EQUALITY OBJECTIVES
+2. Equality objectives

-2.1 East Cambridgeshire District Council had identified the following equality objectives for the period 2021-2024.

-1 As a Community Leader , we acknowledge with concern the published data on increases in hate crimes and crimes towards people with protected characteristics under the Equalities Act 2010.
-The Council condemns all forms of discrimination against all protected characteristics, and commits to ensuring that every resident of the District is treated with respect, dignity and in an equal manner.
-2 As a Service Provider , we are committed to providing inclusive services which actively address inequality and exclusion by assessing the implications of our decisions on the whole community, to eliminate discrimination, tackle inequality, develop a better understanding of the community we serve, target resources efficiently, and adhere to the transparency and accountability element of the Public Sector Equality Duty.
-3 As an Employer , we are committed to building an inclusive organisation where the workforce reflects the District we serve and where colleagues feel confident about being themselves in the workplace.

-2.2 The Council's progress against the Equality, Diversity and Inclusion Action Plan 2021-2024 can be seen in Section 9.
+- 2.1.
+East Cambridgeshire District Council had identified the following equality objectives for the period 2021-2024. - a. as a Community Leader, we acknowledge with concern the published data on increases in hate crimes and crimes towards people with protected characteristics under the Equalities Act 2010.
+The council condemns all forms of discrimination against all protected characteristics, and commits to ensuring that every resident of the District is treated with respect, dignity and in an equal manner - as a Service Provider, we are committed to providing inclusive services which actively address inequality and exclusion by assessing the implications of our decisions on the whole community, to eliminate discrimination, tackle inequality, develop a better understanding of the community we serve, target resources efficiently, and adhere to the transparency and accountability element of the Public Sector Equality Duty - c. as an Employer, we are committed to building an inclusive organisation where the workforce reflects the district we serve and where colleagues feel confident about being themselves in the workplace - 2.2.
+The council's progress against the Equality, Diversity and Inclusion Action Plan 2021-2024 can be seen in Section 9.

-3. SERVICE DELIVERY
+3. Service delivery